Spit hood

 A spit hood, spit mask, mesh hood or spit guard is a restraint device intended to prevent a person from spitting or biting.
-The use of the hoods has been controversial.
+The use of the hoods has been controversial, as they are a potential suffocation risk.

 Justification for use

 Proponents, often including police unions and associations, say the spit hoods can help protect personnel from exposure to serious infections like hepatitis and that in London, 59% of injecting drug users test positive for hepatitis C. According to Occupational Safety and Health Administration regulations in the United States, saliva is considered potentially infectious for hepatitis C, HIV and other bloodborne pathogens only if visible blood is present.

 Opposition to use

 Several studies have concluded that the risk of transmission of disease from spitting was low.

 The spit hoods have been criticised for breaching human rights guidelines.
 Critics describe the hoods as primitive, cruel, and degrading.

 There is a risk of death.
 According to The New York Times, spit hoods have been involved in several deaths in law enforcement custody.